Chapter 11: From Pillar to Post

-Chapter 11 from the City of Gargoyles – Sequel to the Light-Father.
-Ellete’s parents flee the Order in Brigstowe only to meet a police cordon where ill omens await them.
+Chapter 11 of the City of Gargoyles – Second Book in the Light Father Trilogy Nightingale’s parents flee the Order and the police in Brigstowe to save their albino daughter only to meet a police cordon where ill omens await them…

-Nightshade fell silent as a great swathe of hailstones clattered upon the stonework.
-Mouse looked up at the enigmatic Wiccan who was lost in thought, her red irises unfocussed as long-buried memories resurfaced and tears mingled with the rain upon her face.
-Mouse wrapped her arms around her waist and hugged her, driven by such deep and natural empathy that Nightshade smiled.
+Nightshade fell silent as a great swathe of hail clattered upon the flagstones.
+Mouse looked up at the enigmatic Wiccan, who was lost in thought, her red irises unfocussed as long-buried memories resurfaced and tears mingled with the rain upon her face.
+Mouse wrapped her arms around her waist and hugged her, driven by such a deep, natural empathy that Nightshade eventually smiled.

-“Bordan and Kendra sound like wonderful parents,” she sighed.
-“I cannot recall my parents’ faces as I had so few years but I remember being loved.
-I still remember the sun in our garden, music and a tent full of roast chicken and cake…”
+“Bordan and Kendra sound like wonderful parents,” Mouse said.
+“I can’t recall my parents’ faces as I had so few years but I do remember being loved.
+I still remember the sun in our garden, music and marquees full of roast chicken and cake…”

-Nightshade embraced her, set her mouse-ears straight and placed a hand upon her face.
-“Dear heart, I also remember them from the perspective of a child: I was so small and they were giants bending down to whisk me up into the sky and swing me round and round and round while I laughed like a jester and then they’d put me down and I’d be all dizzy.”
+Nightshade embraced her, set her mouse-ears straight and placed a hand upon her cheek.
+“Dear heart, I too remember mine from the perspective of a child: I was small and they were giants bending down to whisk me up into the sky and swing me round and round and round while I laughed like a jester and then they would put me down and I would be so dizzy!”

-“Me too,” Mouse sighed.
+“Me too,” Mouse smiled wistfully.
 “So what happened next?
 Did the Order and those constables catch you?”

 “Shh!”
 Nightshade commanded, putting a finger to Mouse’s lips.
-“Let me listen.
-Ah, Ivy has just met our two little whisperers and Amos has declared his love for Fria.”
-Another rare smile graced her perfect features.
-“Well, Gaia be praised: Cupid’s arrows still fly true in this ruined world of ours.”
+“I’m far-speaking!
+Ah, Ivy has just met our two stone ghosts and ah hah!
+Amos has declared his love for Fria.”
+Another broad smile graced her perfect features.
+“Praise the Triple Goddess!
+Cupid’s arrows still fly true in this ruined world of ours.”

-“She’s finally seen past his scar and forgiven him for how he was – this is the Light-Father’s magic at work, Mouse.
-This Harold Porter is a remarkable man.”
+“Surl sees past his scar and forgives him for how he behaved – this is the Light-Father’s magic at work, Mouse.
+This Harold Porter is truly a most remarkable man.”

-“Please tell me your story,” Mouse begged.
-“You can’t just end it with you all trapped in the house!”
+“Please tell me the rest of your story,” Mouse begged.
+“You can’t end it with you trapped in the house!”

 “Kendra!
-You must let go of the wall and drop down into the lane.
+You have to let go of the wall and drop down into the lane.
 I can hear them knocking at the front door!”

 “I can’t, Bordan!
 It’s too far down.
-I’ll break an ankle!” she whimpered as she trembled, clinging to the stonework.
+I’ll break my ankle!” she whimpered, clinging desperately to the capstones.

-Bordan cursed silently about his decision to brick up the garden door leading into the lane some months ago after youths had crept into their garden to throw bricks through the windows one night.
-He climbed up onto the water-butt then, straddling the ten-foot high stone wall, he firmly prised her fingers free and lowered her gently down, wrenching his back in the process.
+Bordan silently cursed his decision to brick up the lane access door some months ago after some youths had crept into their garden to throw bricks through Ellete’s bedroom window.
+He climbed up onto the garden water-butt and straddled the eight-foot high stone wall then he firmly prised her fingers free and lowered her gently down, wrenching his back in the process.
 It was a mere three feet below her flailing heels but to his terrified and disoriented wife, it was an abyss.

-Ellete’s eyes were saucer-wide with fear but she uttered nothing more than a muffled ‘eep!’ into her mother’s bosom.
+Ellete’s eyes were saucer-wide with fear but she uttered nothing more than a muffled ‘eek!’ into her mother’s bosom.

 Bordan rolled over the capstones on his stomach and dropped down into the lane, jarring his back again.
 “Ach!
 Listen!” he hissed through clenched teeth.
-“They’re smashing through the barricade now.
+“They’re smashing through the barricade.
 We have got to get to my car in Silversmith Road.
 Down this side alley, quickly now, before they send men round to cut us off.
-The Fates favour us: whoever is in charge must have believed that we’d simply wait in the house to be taken.”
+The Fates favour us today: they expected us to wait in the house like lambs for the slaughter!”

 He grabbed the suitcases and with Kendra carrying Ellete, they emerged from the gloom of the side-alley, which was cluttered and overgrown, into the bright sunlight of Silversmith Street.
-Bordan allowed himself a split-second of self-congratulation for always parking his car here and walking to their font door: it was ten minutes every day that was now well spent indeed.
+Bordan allowed himself a split-second of self-congratulation for always parking his car here and walking around to their front door: it was ten minutes every day that was now very well spent indeed.

 The street itself was empty of folk as most of its inhabitants were at work or in school and only the traditional gargoyles and carvings that ornamented the houses frowned down upon them.
 Kendra put Ellete into the back seat and strapped her in as Bordan loaded the suitcases into the trunk.
 She was about to climb into the passenger seat when she stopped to gaze around her beloved neighbourhood, burning it into her memory.

-“Listen to the birds singing,” she sighed.
-“Everything is so peaceful only I will never see my friends again.
-Oh, Bordan, what are we going to do now?”
+“Hark at the birds singing,” she said, fighting back tears.
+“Everything is so peaceful here but now I’ll never see my friends again.
+Oh, Bordan, what are we going to do?”

 “What we’ve always planned to do,” he said a little sharply.
-“We are going to survive and protect our daughter.
-Now, for the love of all the holy saints, get into the accursed car!”
+“We’re going to survive and protect our daughter.
+Now, for the love of all the holy saints, get into the car!”

 “Patience,” she retorted angrily.
-“You don’t need to play the déofolscín with me, husband!
+“Do not play the déofolscín with me, husband!
 We’ve lost everything.”

 “But not our lives, Kendra,” he said, strapping himself in.
 “Where beats a human heart, there beat the wings of hope.”

 “Quoting song lyrics doesn’t help,” she snapped, slamming the car door.
-“We cannot go to our families as we will put them all in danger from the Order and from the police.
-You know what the Government really thinks about the craft.”
+“We can’t go to our families as we’ll put them in danger from the Order and the police.
+You know what the Government really thinks about the craft!”

-“Yet history shames them and stays their hand,” Bordan grunted sarcastically as he gunned the engine into life.
-“They tolerate the Wiccans even though the Order whispers acid into the ears of politicians who know full well that burning women alive at the stake is no longer acceptable in such an enlightened Britannia.”
+“History shames them and stays their hand these days,” Bordan grunted sarcastically as he gunned the engine into life.
+“They tolerate the Wiccans even though the Order whispers acid into the ears of politicians who know full well that burning women alive at the stake is no longer acceptable in our ‘enlightened’ age.”
 He turned his head to look at Ellete who was whimpering at the sharp edges to their voices.
-“I am sorry if this is frightening you, Ellete, but we are going on an adventure.”
+“I’m sorry if this is frightening you, Ellete, but we are going on an adventure.”

-“But you’re shouting at each other!” she whimpered.
+“But you keep shouting at each other!” she grizzled.

-“I know, dear heart, but we’re frightened too.
-If we weren’t afraid then it wouldn’t be an adventure now would it?
+“I know we are, Ellete, but we’re scared too.
+If we weren’t a little bit scared then it wouldn’t be an adventure now would it?
 Listen, I have something for you I bought yesterday.
 It’s in that bag next to you.
-Why don’t you open it while I drive the car?”
+You can open it while I drive the car.”

 As the car pulled away from the kerb, Ellete pulled out a stuffed toy.
 “It’s a Honey Bear!” she squeaked happily, squeezing it.
 “Thanks, Da!
 I love Honey Bears!”

-“Well, you wanted one last Christmas but I could not find one in the shops.
+“Well, you wanted one last Christmas but I couldn’t find one in the shops.
 You‘ll need something like him to cuddle as we have a long trip ahead of us.”
-He turned to Kendra, who was cradling her face in her hands and weeping silently from shock and fear.
-“Look, you must find the strength to endure for Ellete’s sake.
-We have no choice: we cannot give her to the Wiccans and somehow return to our jobs and our friends as if nothing had happened.”
+He turned to Kendra, who was cradling her face in her hands and weeping silently from shock and fear, and placed a hand on her shoulder: “Look, you have to find the strength to endure for Ellete’s sake.
+We have no choice: we cannot give her to the Wiccans and magically return to our jobs and our friends as if nothing had happened.”

-“I will miss Brigstowe,” she said miserably.
+“I’ll miss Brigstowe,” she said miserably.
 “All our family and friends live here.
 Our parents and grandparents lived here.
 Where can we go?
-The police or the Order or the Architects will find us for they are all very powerful.”
+The police or the Order or the Architects will find us: they’re powerful and their eyes and ears are everywhere.”

 A faint smile touched Bordan’s lips.
 “Oh, you wound me so, dear heart.
-I work for the government, remember?
-I know exactly how the police and the intelligence services operate and what constraints are placed upon the Order.”
+I work for the Government, remember?
+I know exactly how the police and the intelligence services operate and what legal constraints are placed upon the Order.”

 “What do you mean?”
 Kendra asked suspiciously.